Ross-Byrne/ADFGVXET_Cypher/README.txt

 To Run Jar File.

-Can Run Encoder.jar by typing "java -jar encoder.jar" in command prompt. if running .jar file, make sure the text file you use id in same directory as jar file.
+Can Run Encoder.jar by typing "java -jar encoder.jar" in command prompt. if running .jar file, make sure the text file you use is in the same directory as the jar file.